1 deputy killed and 2 injured in ‘ambush’ shooting in Florida, sheriff says | KRDO

 By Paradise Afshar and Ashley R. Williams, CNN

-(CNN) — A central Florida deputy was killed and two others were injured when they were “ambushed” after responding to a disturbance Friday night, Lake County Sheriff’s Peyton Grinnell said.
+(CNN) — A central Florida deputy was killed and two others were injured when they were “ambushed” after responding to a disturbance Friday night, Lake County Sheriff Peyton Grinnell said.

 The shooting happened at a home in Eustis about 40 miles north of Orlando around 8 p.m.
 Grinnell said.